euvl/vue-js-modal/README.md

 </modal>
 ```

-#### Background color
+#### Overlay background color

-If you want to change overflow background color, you can easily do it using css.
+If you want to change overlay background color, you can easily do it using css.

 For all modals: